Roasted Bell Peppers are easy to make at home and a great way to preserve bell peppers for recipes throughout the year.

 Recently, I got a few bell peppers off the clearance produce rack at the grocery store.
 As I was washing them I noticed one of the red peppers had three lobes and the other had four.

-Immediately my mind rushed to the myth of bell pepper gender that still makes the rounds on social media.
+Immediately my mind rushed to the "myth of bell pepper gender" that is still making the rounds on social media and is accepted as fact.

 There are three parts to myth.